Guide

 • Appointments with students normally take around 90 minutes.

-• If a longer appointment will be needed, the student will inform you.
-Please consider this when arranging parking if you are travelling by car.
+• If a longer appointment is required, the student will inform you.
+Please consider this when arranging to park if you are travelling by car.

-• If you are unable to attend the student clinic, when required, then the offer of student treatment at DDH will be withdrawn.
+• If you are unable to attend the student clinic when required, then the offer of student treatment at DDH&RS will be withdrawn.

-• If you do not turn up to your appointment, then the offer of student treatment will be withdrawn and you will be asked to contact your own dentist or register with a dentist if you do not have one.
+• If you do not turn up to your appointment, then the offer of student treatment will be withdrawn.

-• If you can no longer attend an appointment, please contact DDH to cancel the appointment as soon as you know that you will not be able to attend.
+• If you can no longer attend an appointment, please contact DDH&RS to cancel the appointment as soon as you know that you will not be able to attend.
 This may allow another patient to take your appointment.
-The telephone number will be on your appointment letter
+The telephone number will be on your appointment letter.

-• Once your course of treatment is complete, you may be discharged from the dental school clinic.
-We cannot guarantee ongoing review at the dental school.
+• Once your treatment is complete, you may be discharged from the dental school clinics and asked to register with a dentist.

-• If your treatment is not suitable for students, or if it is too complex, then you will be informed about this and asked to contact your own dentist or register with a dentist if you do not have one.
+• If your treatment is not suitable for students, or if it is too complex, then you will be informed about this and asked to register with a dentist.

-• NHS Tayside and the University of Dundee have a zero tolerance approach to inappropriate behaviour.
-If at any point a patient or carer displayed inappropriate behaviour towards any student or member of staff, treatment will be immediately withdrawn.
+• NHS Tayside and the University of Dundee have a zero-tolerance approach to inappropriate behaviour.
+If at any point a patient or carer displays inappropriate behaviour towards any student or member of staff, treatment will be immediately withdrawn.

 Downloads